dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-6-scene-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 6, Scene 1"
 date: 2006/11/17 01:02:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 6, Scene 1
-comments: true
-published: true
-layout: post

 ---

 <em>NOTE:  The last two or three days have been a slog.
 Today, finally, the writing felt good.
 This scene had some nice surprises for me.</em>